 Energy Transfer Partners has until April to develop an oil-spill response plan for the Dakota Access Pipeline.

-A federal judge ruled Monday that the pipeline developer must create a scheme to address potential leaks and complete an audit by a third-party, to ensure they’re complying with state and federal regulations, in fewer than four months.
+A federal judge ruled Monday that the pipeline developer must create a scheme to address potential leaks and complete an audit by a third party, to ensure they’re complying with state and federal regulations, in fewer than four months.

 The judgment comes as a result of the Standing Rock and Cheyenne River Sioux tribes calling for additional measures to protect their drinking water and sacred lands at Lake Oahe.
 U.S. District Court Judge James Boasberg ordered the Dallas-based gas company to work with local tribes and the Army Corps of Engineers on the oil-spill response plan and also submit bimonthly reports on the pipeline’s operations.